- What is Internationalization/i18n in Software?

 - And more, depending on what you are trying to internationalize

-Basically, internationalization refers to building and maintaining a platform code-wise that is going to work internationally without any issues.
-Once that’s done, you can then start thinking about localizing your content and/or product.
+Basically, internationalization refers to building and maintaining a platform code-wise that is going to work internationally without any issues, be it for product internationalization, website, app, etc. Once that’s done, you can then start thinking about localizing your content and/or product.

-Fun fact: “18” in i18n stands for the number of characters between “I” and “n” in “Internationalization”.
+Internationalization is also known as “i18n”.
+That “18” in i18n stands for the number of characters between the “I” and “n” in “Internationalization”.

 Localization VS Internationalization